Marie Antoinette: Early life (1755–1770)

 Maria Antonia Josepha Johanna was born on 2 November 1755 at the Hofburg Palace in Vienna, Archduchy of Austria.
 She was the youngest daughter and 15th child of Empress Maria Theresa, ruler of the Habsburg monarchy, and her husband Francis I, Holy Roman Emperor.
 Maria Theresa gave birth to all of her previous children without any problems.
 During the birth of her last daughter serious complications arose, and doctors feared for the life of the mother.
 Her godparents were Joseph I and Mariana Victoria, king and queen of Portugal; Archduke Joseph and Archduchess Maria Anna acted as proxies for their newborn sister.

 Maria Antonia was born on All Souls' Day, a Catholic day of mourning, and during her childhood her birthday was instead celebrated the day before, on All Saints' Day, due to the connotations of the date.
 Shortly after her birth she was placed under the care of the governess of the imperial children, Countess von Brandeis.
-Maria Antonia was raised together with her sister, Maria Carolina of Austria, who was three years older and with whom she had a lifelong close relationship.
+Maria Antonia was raised together with her sister, Maria Carolina, who was three years older and with whom she had a lifelong close relationship.
 Maria Antonia had a difficult but ultimately loving relationship with her mother, who referred to her as "the little Madame Antoine".

 Maria Antonia spent her formative years between the Hofburg Palace and Schönbrunn, the imperial summer residence in Vienna, where on 13 October 1762, when she was seven, she met Wolfgang Amadeus Mozart, two months her junior and a child prodigy.
 Despite the private tutoring she received, the results of her schooling were less than satisfactory.
 At age 10 she could not write correctly in German or in any language commonly used at court, such as French or Italian, and conversations with her were stilted.
 Under the teaching of Christoph Willibald Gluck, Maria Antonia developed into a good musician.
 She learned to play the harp, the harpsichord and the flute.
 She sang during the family's evening gatherings, as she was known to have had a beautiful voice.
 She also excelled at dancing, had "exquisite" poise, and loved dolls.